abdicodes/bicycles-app/README.md

 all the 3 docker images should run; backend, frontend and postgres

+please note that due to the large data being used the initial migration setup and importing data to database will take some minutes.

+if the migration fails, kindly use a small dataset you can for example use online tools or even local editors to copy small portion ~ (in 1000s) and put it in `./data` folder with the same naming patterns df1, df2 and df3

+the migration files are located in `migrations` folder.
+There two files one to initilize the stations tables and the other to initilise trips table.

+once the setup is done and backend server is running you can verify this from the shell log once you see the text*Server running on port 5000* it means the server is ready.

-- then you can navigate from your browser to http://localhost:8080
+- You can navigate from your browser to http://localhost:8080

+### how to run using Node

-Alternatively you can run the app by using Node, however you will need to setup a postgres database either on your machine or on the web.
+if you face problems setting up the docker files you can setup the project in a different way for this you will still need Docker installed on your machine and also Node

-once you have configured a postgres database and have the link in form postgres://user:password@link:port/postgres
+- setup a Postgres database in a docker by running this command `docker run --name postgres -e POSTGRES_PASSWORD=postgres -d  -p 5432:5432 postgres`

-Do the following :
+once the docker is setup and running Do the following :

+- open the command shell from the root folder of the prokect

+- init backend and frontend
+  `npm install` once it is done do the same for the frontend `cd frontend` then `npm install` or yarn instead of npm

--Run the backend with following command `DATABASE_URL=your_data_base_url npm start`
+- run the backend with the following command `DATABASE_URL=postgres://postgres:postgres@localhost:5432/postgres npm start`

-move to frontend folder
+- move to frontend folder
   `cd frontned`

-start frontend
+- start frontend with backend URL `REACT_APP_BACKEND_URL=http://localhost:5000/api npm start`
-`npm start`

 then you can navigate from your browser to http://localhost:3000

-the home page will display stations list you can use the appbar tabs to navigate to different tabs
+the home page will display stations list

+you can use the appbar tabs to navigate to different tabs

 such as trips or add trip or add station

-# Technical details
+# Description of the project

 ## Data importing and validation